 What utilities are handled by the tenant?
-Sometimes it’s all of them, other times it’s all included with the monthly rent.
+Sometimes it’s all of them; other times, it’s all included in the monthly rent.

 Who is responsible for repairs to the property?
 As Drew from Bigger Pockets points out, you should be very specific about what the tenant is responsible for.
-This can be a major headache, especially in case the tenant does a ton of damage.
-You’d be amazed what a little dog or child can do when left unattended!
+This can be a major headache, especially if the tenant does much damage.
+You’d be amazed at what a little dog or child can do when left unattended!

 If the home is in a community- or even if it isn’t – there are usually a number of regulations the person living in the home must follow.
-What’s allowed in the yard.
+What’s allowed in the yard?
 Lawn watering times.
 Parking in the street.
-There are a lot of things that can go here- include as many as possible.
+There are a lot of things that can go here, so include as many as possible.

 There are two ways to do this.
-You can either list out what a tenant is allowed to do or what they aren’t allowed to do.
+You can either list what a tenant is allowed to do or what they aren’t.
 The biggest thing to keep in mind is that tenants will be creative.

 Fair enough?
-We know there’s a lot there, but there are even more fields usually found on a rental agreement.
-These are, however, the most important, and many landlords have gotten in trouble for issues with these areas.
+We know there’s a lot there, but even more fields are usually found on a rental agreement.
+However, these are the most important, and many landlords have gotten in trouble with these areas.

 Now let’s talk about a few other things to consider in the rental contract paperwork.

 A great article on Nolo.com points out a few things to watch out for.
 When it comes to your agreement, here are the main things to consider.